Integralist/integralist.co.uk/content/page/resume.md

 This was posted in a Fastly #gratitude Slack channel and got lots of nice emoji reactions to go with it 💖

+> Thank you so much Mark for going above and beyond.
+I appreciate the details you provided.
+>
+> <...later the next day...>
+>
+> Wow, this is amazing work Mark!
+Thank you so much for this thorough analysis.
+>
+> -- Senior Customer Support Engineer at Fastly

+A customer had reported an issue that we initially were not able to replicate.
+But after some thorough debugging (through _multiple_ internal systems) I was able to identify, explain, and document the source of the problem, then provide a resolution for the customer.

 ## Summary

 I ideally want to get across two fundamental aspects about me: